ocelot-engineering/design-patterns-javascript/README.md

 -   Optionally define instructions for undoing the command.
 -   Can create composite commands (a.k.a. macros).

+#### Interpreter

+-   A component that processes structured text data.
+Does so by turning it nto separate lexical tokens(lexing) and then interpreting sequences of said tokens (parsing).
+-   An interpreter acts in two stages, lexing and parsing.
+    -   Lexing turns text into a set of tokens
+    -   Parsing turns tokens into meaningful constructs that can be traversed.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.